 Let’s start by saying, there’s no such thing as the best Nike running shoes.
 Like choosing one of the best running watches or finding the perfect sports bra, it’s a personal choice and depends on how you run, your foot shape, and the ground you’re covering.
 That said, there’s a reason why Nike is one of the biggest brands in the world — love them or loathe them, they know their stuff when it comes to creating exciting shoes.
+To top it off, you can check out our Nike promo codes to get a discount on your order and save a few dollars on their unique style.

 If you're confused by the jargon, we've rounded up how to buy a pair of running shoes here, but read on to find our top picks from Nike.
 Each of the shoes on this list has been put through its paces on a number of different sessions — from long, easy miles, to faster tempo runs, and have each covered at least 50 miles.